Boosting profitability through increased sales is a tried and true method of delivering profits.

 However, the second cheat is by far more frustrating.
 I’ll admit to choosing goat breeders because it provides a really clear cut way to segment customers.
 In real life (IRL), it’s just not that simple.

 I’ve actually worked with hundreds of business owners one on one.
 I know that when you look at your customer base, all you can see is people.
+At this point, you get frustrated with me and my “stupid” advice.
+I get it.

 When a customer buys a product, you take the money and move on to the next sale.
-There isn’t time to fuss and analyze the demographic profile of every customer.
+There usually isn’t time to fuss and analyze the demographic profile of every customer.